common-workflow-language/user_guide/README.md

 - The text files for each tutorial can be found in the directory [_episodes](_episodes)

 - The cwl and yaml code files linked to each tutorial can be found in the directory [_includes/cwl](_includes/cwl)

+This repo is based upon https://github.com/swcarpentry/styles and should be periodically resynced.